- What is a rain garden?

-- Where can I find someone to build a rain garden or shoreline for me?
+- Where can I find someone to build a rain garden for me?

-- Can I build a rain garden or shoreline myself?
+- Can I build a rain garden myself?

 - Where can I get plants, drain tile, erosion control products and other supplies?

-- How much will my rain garden or shoreline planting cost?
+- How much will my rain garden planting cost?

 - What kind of maintenance is involved?
 Watering?
 Fertilizing?

 - Do I need to mulch my rain garden?

 - Does a rain garden have to be burned like is recommended for other native plantings?